Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Franklin Park Conservatory and Botanical Gardens

-A green refuge with colorful glass sculptures in the state capital
+A green refuge with colorful glass sculptures in Columbus, Ohio.

 The picturesque and architectural Franklin Park Conservatory and Botanical Gardens